Robert Carrozza: 1997 federal indictment

 On April 8, 1997, federal authorities indicted 15 members of the "renegade faction" for three murders, seven murder attempts, and seven planned murders.
 Carrozza was named as the sole "made man", or full member, of the Patriarca family of those indicted.
 Sean Thomas Cote, the first of four indicted members to turn government witness, dominated the grand jury testimony that produced the indictments.
 Carrozza was accused of orchestrating the "renegade faction's" activities from prison, largely through Ciampi and Michael Romano, Sr.

 At a July 1999 court hearing, Carrozza announced that he would represent himself at the new trial.
 Despite efforts by District Judge Nathaniel Gorton to dissuade him, Carrozza remained adamant.
 On November 1, 1999, Carrozza began his opening statement at the trial with the comment "I’m a little nervous."
 He then told the jury that he previously confessed to being part of an "enterprise" during his 1992 trial and then stated, "Unlike some witnesses in this case, I accept the fact that I’m guilty of crimes and accept punishment for them."
 Carroza informed jurors that despite prison authorities monitoring his mail and phone calls since 1989, prosecutors lacked any evidence that he had conspired with the other indicted men.

 One month into the trial, Carrozza's former attorney offered prosecutors a plea bargain agreement from Carrozza.
 In exchange for pleading guilty to a felony charge of gambling across state lines, two more years would be added to Carrozza's existing prison sentence and he would be exempted from testifying in any federal grand jury investigation of the Patriarca family or from cooperating with the government.
 A deal was worked out and Carrozza served his expanded sentence at the Federal Correctional Institution, Allenwood Medium in White Deer Township, Pennsylvania.
 On March 23, 2008, Carozza was released from prison.

+Mob boss

+In April 2025, it was reported that Carrozza that been promoted to acting boss of the Patriarca family while official boss Carmen "the Big Cheese" DiNunzio struggled with health problems.
+Following DiNunzio's death in September 2025, Carrozza became the reputed head of the family.